iamdtang/skaterdav85.github.io/_posts/2018-04-06-extracting-metadata-from-a-custom-api-with-ember-data.md

 }
 ```

-This response doesn't fit any of the expected serializer formats, but it can easily be normalized into either the `DS.JSONSerializer` or `DS.RESTSerializer` format.
-If you're not familiar with the different Ember Data serializer formats, check out my other post, [Which Ember Data Serializer Should I Use?](/2015/12/05/which-ember-data-serializer-should-i-use.html).
+This response doesn't match what any of the built-in serializers expect.
+If you're not familiar with the different Ember Data serializers, check out my other post, [Which Ember Data Serializer Should I Use?](/2015/12/05/which-ember-data-serializer-should-i-use.html).

-Let's try normalizing this response for `DS.JSONSerializer`:
+Let's try normalizing this response for `JSONSerializer`:

 ```js
 import DS from 'ember-data';